How Long After Dental Implants Can We Eat Normally?

 Endosteal implants are put into the jaw for the false teeth to be fitted into.
 It is the most common type of dental implant, and it is suitable for most people.
 However, it requires a good and healthy jawbone to be fused into.
 After fixing an endosteal implant, a little time is needed to heal and be firm enough to hold the false teeth.

 Subperiosteal Implants are an alternative to the endosteal implant.
-Instead of fixing this type of implant in the jawbone, it rests on the bone but is still under the gum.
-A metal frame is placed under the gum, and a post is attached to it.
+Instead of fixing this implant in the jawbone, it rests on the bone but is still under the gum.
+A metal frame is placed under the gum, and a post is attached.
 The false teeth are attached to the post after the gum heals around it, holding it in place.
-This is a preferable option for people who don’t want things placed into their jawbone.
+This is preferable for people who don’t want things placed into their jawbone.

 It is a very uncommon type of implant and is very complicated.
 It is only done when the patient does not have enough jawbone to support an endosteal implant.
 This type of implant is placed in the patient’s cheekbone.